kc-clintone/AirBnB_clone_v2/README.md

 ```
 (hbnb)
 ```
-5. This prompt designates you are in the "HBnB" console.
+5. The prompt (hbnb) designates that you are in the "HBnB" console.
 There are a variety of commands available within the console program.

 ##### Commands
     * create - Creates an instance based on given class